BoltUIX/boltuix_app/android_boltuix_app_template_privacy.md

 # Privacy Policy

-Bolt UIX built the Android Material UI/UX as a Free app.
-This SERVICE is provided by Bolt UIX at no cost and is intended for use as is.
+Bolt UIX built the Android Boltuix - App Template as a paid application.
+This SERVICE is provided by Bolt UIX for a fee and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.